favstats/peRspective/README.md

 ## Citation

-Thank you for using peRspective\!
+Thank you for using peRspective!
 Please consider citing:

 Votta, Fabio.
 (2019). peRspective: A wrapper for the Perspective API.
 Source: <https://github.com/favstats>.